 It’s five minutes to midnight on the clock of human history.
-You must be certain that your eternity is settled because time is running out.
+You must be certain that your eternity is settled, because time is running out.

 In Jesus’ parable of the Vineyard Owner, a final offer to idle men is made at the eleventh hour.
-(Matthew 20:1-16) One way of defining eleventh hour is the last possible moment before it is too late.
-The phrase itself is found only in the Bible in this parable.
-Most preachers consider the lesson of this parable one of equal rewards regardless of when a worker enters employment; early or late.
+(Matthew 20:1-16) One way of defining “eleventh hour” is the last possible moment before it is too late.
+The phrase isn’t repeated anywhere else in the Bible.
+Most preachers consider the lesson of this parable one of equal rewards, regardless of when a worker enters employment; early or late.

-The practical message of the parable is the implied warning to those who ride the fence, foolishly believing there is a third option between God and Not God.
+The practical message of the parable is the implied warning to those who ride the fence, foolishly believing that there is a third option between God and Not God.
 Did you notice that no man was offered employment more than once?
-The Vineyard owner specifically asked why workers were idle.
-“Because no one hired us.”
-The Holy Spirit offers employment in the form of relationship with Jesus Christ.
-If work is refused there will be no second offer.
+Did any sermon ever call that detail to your attention?

-The call is not necessarily one of geography, but a call to return to your first love, to repent, to abstain from immorality, to associate with the brethren and spiritually separate yourself from Jezebel and her kind.
+The call is not necessarily one of geography, but to return to your first love; to repent, to abstain from immorality, to associate with the brethren and spiritually separate yourself from Jezebel and her kind.

 Many insist that the door to the Vineyard remains open until the last moment before pay is distributed.
 “As long as you repent and accept Christ before your final breath you’re good” they say.
 Who are “they” that you trust your eternity to what “they” teach?
 That isn’t what Jesus said.
-According to the parable you have until the moment employment is offered.
+According to the parable, you have until the moment employment is offered.
 Offers stop at the eleventh hour.
 We’re nearly there.

 How do you know if you’ve been swayed by false teaching?
 Are you certain that what you believe is based on God’s Word and not the words of men?
 There is only one practical measurement to accurately gauge faith in Jesus Christ.

 Just as two forms of matter cannot occupy a finite space at the same time, faith and fear cannot simultaneously occupy any part of your spirit.
 When faith moves in fear moves out and vice versa.
-If you harbor any fear at all your faith is not yet perfected.
+If you harbor any fear at all, your faith is not yet perfected.
 Few, if any, will experience perfect faith in a mortal body, yet the majority of Christ-followers seem to have plenty of fear.
 That’s a concern.

 “That day” has arrived

-Discipleship is not angry, militant, boastful, insecure, demanding, or punitive.
+Discipleship is never angry, militant, boastful, insecure, demanding, or punitive.
 Followers of Christ do not cover their ears with their hands and demand that all dissenting voices be silenced.
 Fear rules the heart of those standing on one side of the line; faith and peace reigns in the hearts of those on the other side – the side standing with the King of Kings.